dmtry/ifdmp-dn/README.md

 ### Bugs / Issues

-Current bug for desktop browsers, geolocation might not show correct location as being determied via IP address which might not reflect actual user location.
+Current bug for desktop browsers, geolocation might not show correct location as being determined via IP address which might not reflect actual user location.

 ## Deployment

 Project is deployed on [github pages](https://dmtry.github.io/ifdmp-dn/index.html).

 To run project in your own environment you will need to have your own google maps [api key](https://developers.google.com/maps/documentation/embed/get-api-key).
-- Current api access is restircted to github pages.
+- Current api access is restricted to github pages.
 - You will need to enable Maps JavaScript API and Places API in cloud console.

 Deployment:
-- Download repositary.
+- Download repository.
 - Edit index.html and around.html, to update script section with your api key or replace with full script tag.
 - Open index.html to run the project.